Sickle Cell Anemia

 WHAT YOU SHOULD KNOW:

-Sickle cell anemia is a genetic disease that causes your body to break down too many red blood cells (RBCs).
-RBCs carry oxygen to all the organs and tissues of your body.
-You are at risk for sickle cell anemia if both of your parents have the gene for sickle cell anemia.
-Your caregiver can confirm you have sickle cell anemia from the shape of your RBCs.
+Sickle cell anemia is a disease that causes your body to break down too many red blood cells (RBCs).
+RBCs carry oxygen to all the organs and tissues.
+Sickle cell anemia is one type of sickle cell disease.
+The disease causes RBCs to be sickle (crescent) shaped.
+Your risk increases if both your parents have the gene for sickle cell anemia.
+Your healthcare provider can confirm you have sickle cell anemia from the shape of your RBCs.

 AFTER YOU LEAVE: